My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Lower fluid intake (but still urinating normally)

 No artificial ingredients, salty, fatty, fried, overly spicy, type foods, no alcohol or hardly any caffeine.
 Rather plain meals like TV dinners often work very well for me.
-Hard boiled eggs, Greek yogurt, whey isolate protein powder mixed in with lactose free protein, low fat enriched milk works great.
+Hard boiled eggs, Greek yogurt, whey isolate protein powder mixed in with lactose free protein, low fat milk, binder foods like pancakes and some oatmeal

 ---